 The technique of cryopreserving embryos (fertilized oocytes) is reliable and has been used for many years.
-However, it has been significantly more difficult for unfertilized oocytes.
-Today the technique of vitrification makes it possible to cryopreserve unfertilized oocytes more effectively than before.
+However, it has been more difficult to freeze oocytes.
+Today the technique of vitrification makes it possible to cryopreserve oocytes more effectively than before.
 Oocyte cryopreservation can be done for medical reasons or non-medical reasons.
-One medical reason to cryopreserve unfertilized oocytes is the aim to preserve fertility in cases where a woman suffers from cancer and needs to undergo chemotherapy and/or radiation, since the cancer treatment may be harmful to ovaries and oocytes ("oncological indication").
-Other medical reasons to may be sex reassignment, surgery/gender confirmation surgery, severe endometriosis or risk of premature menopause.
-Non-medical reasons for women to cryopreserve unfertilized oocytes could be the desire to delay the starting of a family.
+One medical reason to cryopreserve oocytes is the aim to preserve fertility in cases where a woman suffers from cancer and needs to undergo chemotherapy and/or radiation, since the cancer treatment may be harmful to ovaries and oocytes ("oncological indication").
+Other medical reasons may be sex reassignment, surgery/gender confirmation surgery, severe endometriosis or risk of premature menopause.
+Non-medical reasons for women to cryopreserve oocytes could be the desire to delay the starting of a family.
 It is also possible to cryopreserve donor oocytes in order to more easily coordinate an oocyte donation cycle with a recipient cycle.

-In Q-IVF, oocyte freezing for oncological reasons, for other medical reasons and for non-medical reasons is separated into different categories.
-In 2018, 139 oocyte freezing treatments were performed on basis of oncological indication, an increase from the year before.
-In the same year (2018), 283 oocyte freezing treatments were performed for non-medical reasons.
-This latter group of treatments has also increased.
+Oocyte freezing is reported in the registry for oncological reasons, other medical reasons and non-medical reasons.
+In 2021, 139 treatments were performed on basis of oncological indication and 828 treatments with non-medical indication.